jasondavis303/GitHub.Actions.ReadVersion/README.md

   --env-file         GitHub Actions environment file to write to.
                      (As of this release, doesn't seem to work on Windows)

+  --zero-on-fail     Return 0.0.0.0 if there is any problem reading the file

   --help             Display this help screen.

   --version          Display version information.